shenanigans/node-doczar/README.md

 var timesGonna = "never";
 ```

-In python, any "triple" string literal that meets the first-line requirements is a document comment.
+In python, any "triple" string literal that starts with a declaration is considered a doc comment.
 ```python
 def referenceMontyPython (skit):
     """     @property/function referenceMontyPython